Journey to Aquarius and the Romanovs

 Vladimir (~35 km. from Suzdal)

-- Vladimir has great cultural and spiritual significance for Russia.
+Vladimir has great cultural and spiritual significance for Russia.
 The earliest settlement of Vladimir is Sungir dated over 30 000 years.
 It is an Upper Paleolithic archaeological site on the outskirt of Vladimir that is one of the earliest records of modern Homo sapiens in Europe.
-The wealth of burial items and the complexity of the burial rite are unmatched in the world.
+The wealth of burial items and the complexity of the burial rite are unmatched in the world.- Vladimir became the Russian capital after Suzdal in the second half of 12th century.

 - Moscow became the Russian capital after Vladimir in the 14th century.